Electroconvulsive Therapy (ECT)

 Short-term memory loss

-One of the medical complications that can occur from ECT is short-term temporary memory loss in some individuals who have trouble remembering events from the weeks or months leading up to the ECT treatment.
+One of the medical complications that can occur from electroconvulsive treatment is short-term temporary memory loss in some individuals who have trouble remembering events from the weeks or months leading up to the ECT treatment.
 Many individuals find that their memory problems subside after a few months, while others may experience more long-term challenges with ECT.

 Consider weighing these potential risks with the benefits of ECT treatments.
 Individuals who don’t experience symptom relief from medications or cannot tolerate medication may want to consider the treatment.

-Improvements for treatment-resistant illnesses
+Improvements for treatment-resistant mental health conditions

 Since ECT and maintenance therapy in a controlled setting has been proven highly effective against treatment-resistant depression, it may be worth trying for those resistant to medications or therapy.
 ECT treatment may improve symptoms faster than medications, which could take several weeks to work.
 Also, ECT’s effectiveness is recognized by the American Psychiatric Association and the APA task force.
-The National Institute of Mental Health also discusses the efficacy of ECT for severe mental health disorders.
+The National Institute of Mental Health also discusses the efficacy of electroconvulsive treatment for severe mental health disorders.

 You may also find that the treatment aids in other distressing symptoms, such as anxiety, hallucinations, or mania.
 Talk to your primary care physician and mental health care team provider before deciding.
 They may help you determine whether the treatment will work for you.